agombolay/ribose-map/README.md

      ```

 3. **Install MiniConda and software dependencies**:

-   * Example configuration_file is available at lib/config
-     1. Install MiniConda and source .bashrc:
+     a.
+Install MiniConda and source .bashrc:
         * Follow series of prompts (press ENTER and type yes)
         ```
         sh lib/Miniconda3-latest-Linux-x86_64.sh && source ~/.bashrc
         ```

-     2. Create conda environment for Ribose-Map:
+     b.
+Create conda environment for Ribose-Map:
         * Software dependencies will be installed in environment
         ```
         conda update conda